sophiahuangg/interviews/README.md

 - Quarterly Real Gross Domestic Product (ID [GDPC1](https://fred.stlouisfed.org/series/GDPC1)) from 2000 through 2020
 - Quarterly Consumer Price Index (ID [CPIAUCSL](https://fred.stlouisfed.org/series/CPIAUCSL#0)) from 2000 through 2020

-This data must be pulled from the [FRED API](https://fred.stlouisfed.org/docs/api/fred/series_observations.html) using a programming language of your choice (preferably Python since that's what we mainly use, but any other language is acceptable for this interview as well).
+This data must be pulled from the [FRED API](https://fred.stlouisfed.org/docs/api/fred/series_observations.html) using a programming language of your choice (**preferably Python** since that's what we mainly use, but any other language is acceptable for this interview as well).
 That is, you cannot download this data from FRED manually.
 You should follow the following workflow:

 1. Get an API key from FRED -- instructions for this can be found [here](https://fred.stlouisfed.org/docs/api/api_key.html).
 You will need to sign up for a research account for FRED, in which you will also need to provide a reason for requesting an API key.
 Provide a reason along the lines of "I am writing an automated data pipeline for my school's research institute (the Lowe Institute of Political Economy), where we produce analyses that include some FRED data.
 This API key will be used for development and testing code prior to deployment."
-Do **NOT** use this wording exactly, but write something along these lines.
+Do **NOT** use this wording exactly, but write something along these lines
-2. Gather the above series from FRED.
+2. Gather the above series from FRED using queries to their API.
 Documentation can be found [here](https://fred.stlouisfed.org/docs/api/fred/series_observations.html)
 3. Join the series together into one dataframe and rename the columns into something meaningful (this can be done in either order)
 4. Save this dataframe as a `.csv` file with an appropriate name
 5. Plot all three time series on the same plot, with time as the horizontal axis.
 Style the plot to your personal preference